Sciss/LinuxConfig/RaspberryPi3Infos.md

 ## Troubleshooting:

 - VNC: "Cannot currently show the desktop".
 There is good chance that the SD card is full.
-Check with `df -h` and if 100% full, delete some files
+Check with `df -h` and if 100% full, delete some files.
+  Also make sure that the root file system has been expanded if using a compact image. (raspi-config: advanced options)